OutSystems/docs-howtos/src/front-end/prevent-download/prevent-download.md

 ## Disable printing (with notification message)

-Any content inside a container or other element with the “basic-protect” will not be displayed when printed and show a message instead.
+Any content inside a container or other element with the “basic-protect” isn't displayed when printed and show a message instead.

-This is accomplished by adding CSS code in the **[Style Sheet Editor](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Look_and_Feel/Cascading_Style_Sheets_(CSS))**.
+You accomplished this by adding CSS code in the **[Style Sheet Editor](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Look_and_Feel/Cascading_Style_Sheets_(CSS))**.

 	@media print {